chge/tasty/README.md

 Tasty server is a bridge between the clients and the test runner, it controls each client and runs tests written using Tasty tools.

+Use `--url` flag to configre server's own URL.

 # Client

 Tasty client is a small extendable UMD module that connects to the server and executes its commands.